DBecker7/DB7_TeachingApps/README.md

 - How the mean and median affect the skew.
 - Uses a Gamma distribution, so some parameter combos lead to a singularity at 0.
 - Please note that it took me a while to figure out how to (efficiently) generate a Gamma distribution with a pre-specified mean and median.
+I want credit for this.

 ```r